Roboy/autonomous_driving_src/README.md

 [Intel(R) RealSense(TM) ROS Wrapper](https://github.com/intel-ros/realsense) for D400 series and SR300 Camera http://wiki.ros.org/RealSense

 Follow *Usage Instructions* in provided link for first steps.

+## Calibration
+The submodule calibration_tools contains a tool that can be used to record camera and lidar data for extrinsic-calibration between camera an lidar.
+For more info about how to do the calibration visit the [wiki article](https://github.com/Roboy/autonomous_driving/wiki/Calibration:-Extrinsic-calibration-between-camera-and-lidar) of the [Roboy autonomous_driving Repository](https://github.com/Roboy/autonomous_driving).

 ## Sick_Scan
 [Sick Scan](http://wiki.ros.org/sick_scan) is the ROS-package provided by the manufacturer of the LiDAR.
 Before launching the according file, it is required to set the LIDAR IP adress accordingly (i.e. 192.168.0.42).
 Alternatively you can provide the parameter as an argument with roslaunch.